 "Blanc de Noirs" means white from reds.
 It is a Champagne produced with only the red grapes Pinot Noir and Pinot Meunier.
 This style can be made with both red grape varieties or only one of them.
 The label on the bottle will say Blanc de Noirs.
 Even though this style is made only with red grapes, the wine itself is actually white.
 Due to the very careful pressing of the grapes, no pigment from the grape skins is transferred to the wine.

 The Blanc de Noirs style is known to be slightly richer than non-vintage or Blanc de Blancs.
-It has characteristic red berry flavours, as well as aromas of citrus, peach and mineral.
+It has characteristic red berry flavours, as well as aromas of citrus, peach, and mineral.

 Champagne Rosé is a pink color style which is becoming increasingly popular.
 This style gets its characteristic pink color from the pigment of the Pinot Noir and Pinot Meunier grapes.
 It can be made non-vintage or vintage.
 Rosé Champagne has typical flavours of red berries and citrus, as well as earthy aromas.

-It is crucial to understand the sweetness level of your bottle of Champagne, in order to find the best food for it.
+It is crucial to understand the sweetness level of your bottle of Champagne, to find the best food for it.
 Champagne is usually made in six different sweetness levels.
 In order to find the best food pairing for Champagne, the sweetness level of the food needs to match the sweetness level of the wine.

 Rule of thumb: Always choose a wine which is at least as sweet as the food you are having.

-It is not always easy to understand the sweetness levels of Champagne due to the sometimes complicated words and indications.
+It is not always easy to understand the sweetness levels of Champagne due to the sometimes-complicated words and indications.
 What is actually the difference between brut, dry and demi-sec?
 Here we will guide you through the different sweetness levels of Champagne.

 Champagne Brut Nature or Extra Brut has the least amount sugar.
 This style is bone-dry with a high acidity.
 For this level, the wine can only have 0-6 grams of sugar per litre.
 Brut Nature Champagne is sometimes called Brut Zero or Champagne Zero and it can only contain 0-3 grams per liter.